 Dr. David Dreisinger is a Professor and Chairholder of the Industrial Research Chair in Hydrometallurgy at the University of British Columbia.
 He has published over 300 papers and is co-inventor of 21 U.S. patents for work in hydrometallurgical research.
 He runs an active international consulting practice focused on various major hydrometallurgical projects and plants.
-His experience includes director positions at PolyMet Mining (prior to it being acquired by Glencore on November 7, 2023), Search Minerals, LeadFX and officer positions with Camrova Resources, Clifton Star Resources and South American Silver.
-Dr. David Dreisinger has also served on the audit committee of PolyMet Mining.
+His experience includes director positions at PolyMet Mining Corp. (prior to it being acquired by Glencore on November 7, 2023), Search Minerals Inc., LeadFX Inc. and officer positions with Camrova Resources, Clifton Star Resources Inc. and South American Silver Corp.
+Dr. David Dreisinger has also served on the audit committee of PolyMet Mining Corp.

-Mr. Gregory Martyr has over 30 years' experience in resources investment banking and corporate finance, as well as the management of international mining companies.
-From December 2021, Mr. Martyr has served as Chief Executive Officer of Battery Future Acquisition Corp., a NYSE listed company, and from February 2018 to July 2023, served as Non-executive Chair of Capital Metals plc, an AIM listed company, as well as its audit committee chair.
-From July 2023, Mr. Martyr has served as Executive Chair of Capital Metals plc.
-From 2011 to 2016, Mr. Martyr was a Managing Director with Standard Chartered Bank, ultimately as the Global Head of Advisory, Mining and Metals.
-From 2005 until its 2011 acquisition by Standard Chartered Bank, he was a partner with Gryphon Partners, a boutique resource advisory firm.
-From 1994 to 2003, he was employed in several executive roles by Normandy Mining Ltd., including President, Americas.
-Prior to that he held positions with Deutsche Bank and Morgan Grenfell.
-Mr. Martyr obtained a Bachelor of Economics and a Bachelor of Laws from the University of Sydney, Australia.
+Mr. Gregory Martyr has over 30 years of experience in resources investment banking, corporate finance, and managing international mining companies.
+He has been CEO of Battery Future Acquisition Corp. since December 2021 and Executive Chair of Capital Metals plc since July 2023, after serving as Non-executive Chair from 2018-2023.
+Previously, Mr. Martyr was Global Head of Advisory, Mining and Metals at Standard Chartered Bank (2011-2016), and a partner at Gryphon Partners (2005-2011).
+He held executive roles at Normandy Mining Ltd. (1994-2003) and worked at Deutsche Bank and Morgan Grenfell.
+Mr. Martyr holds a Bachelor of Economics and a Bachelor of Laws from the University of Sydney.